IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 Introduction & Regulatory Background

-India’s ambition to emerge as a global financial hub has taken a decisive step forward with the introduction of the IFSCA (Global In-House Centres) Regulations, 2025.
-These regulations provide a robust and forward-looking framework for establishing Global In-House Centres (GICs) within the International Financial Services Centre (IFSC), primarily at GIFT City.
+India’s ambition to emerge as a global financial hub has taken a decisive step forward with the introduction of the IFSCA Global In-House Centres (GIC) Regulations, 2025.
+These regulations provide a robust and forward-looking framework for setting up GIC in GIFT IFSC, primarily at GIFT City.
 They mark a significant evolution in India’s regulatory approach towards enabling global financial services operations.

 Over the last decade, GICs have evolved from cost-driven back-office units into strategic centres supporting high-value activities such as risk management, financial reporting, treasury operations, compliance, analytics, and technology development.
 Recognising this transformation, the International Financial Services Centres Authority (IFSCA) has introduced a regulatory framework that supports innovation while maintaining strong governance, transparency, and global regulatory alignment.

 The 2025 Regulations replace the earlier 2020 framework and reflect India’s strategic intent to bring India-centric financial services back onshore from offshore jurisdictions.
-By creating a business-friendly, internationally aligned environment, the framework seeks to position IFSCs as globally competitive hubs for financial institutions, enabling them to operate efficiently while benefiting from regulatory certainty and operational flexibility.
+By creating a business-friendly, internationally aligned environment, the framework seeks to position IFSCs as globally competitive hubs for financial institutions, enabling them to operate efficiently while benefiting from regulatory certainty and operational flexibility for GIC setup in IFSC.

 These regulations are designed not only to attract global institutions but also to strengthen India’s participation in the global financial value chain.
-Through clarity in eligibility, governance, and permissible activities, the framework provides institutions with a predictable and scalable operating environment, making IFSCs an increasingly attractive destination for global financial service delivery.
+Through clarity in eligibility, governance, and permissible activities, the framework provides institutions with a predictable and scalable operating environment, making IFSCs an increasingly attractive destination for global in-house centre setup in India.

 What is a Global In-House Centre (GIC)?